rizahassan/twitter-coronavirus-bot/README.md

 5. Run the project :

 E.g.
-"python3 reply.py"
+`python3 reply.py`

 OPTIONAL

 1. Use Amazon EC2/Heroku to deploy the project in the background.

+## Programs

+1. posting.py : Post a standard tweet.
+2. reply.py : Reply user's tweet with latest coronavirus stats of certain country when mentioned certain keywords such as "coronavirus usa".
+3. progress.py : Reply user's tweet with a country's Coronavirus progress.
+(Percentage between yesterday and today's active cases.)

 ## License & Copyright

 © Riza Hassan
--This is a personal Open Source project.
-Feel free to clone the project.
+\*This is a personal Open Source project.
+Feel free to clone and use the project.
 Contact Riza Hassan at ruhulruzbihan@gmail.com for more information.